Know the signs, what you can do and when to get help.

 What causes it?

-- Medical conditions.
-Being sick can be stressful, and lead to feelings of sadness and depression.
+- Medical issues.
+Being sick can be stressful.
+It can also lead to feelings of sadness and depression.

 - Drug and alcohol abuse.
-About 30 percent of people who have issues with addiction also suffer from depression.
+Nearly one in three people who have issues with addiction also suffer from depression.

 - Chemical imbalances.
-Certain chemicals in a person’s brain may influence their risk of depression.
+Changes in the chemicals in a person’s brain may cause feelings of depression.

 - Family history.
-If someone in your family has had depression, you may be more susceptible to it.
+If someone in your family has had depression, you may be more likely to have it, too.

 What are the signs?

-If you’re depressed, you may not want to be with people — you may even start to isolate yourself.
-This kind of withdrawal can cause pain and may affect those around you.
+If you’re depressed, you may not want to be around people.
+You may start to pull away and be by yourself.
+This kind of withdrawal may affect those around you.

-Here are a few other common symptoms of depression:
+Here are some other common symptoms of depression:

 Your first step should be to talk with your doctor.
-Your doctor will ask about your health history and do a physical exam.
-Some medicines or medical problems can cause symptoms similar to depression.
+You’ll talk about your health history and get a physical exam.
+Some medicines or medical problems can have effects like depression.
 Your doctor may order lab tests to help rule them out.
-Then, your doctor will use the exam and test results to determine your treatment.
+Then, your doctor will decide how best to treat you.

 Stay connected and be patient

-Try to be active and get some exercise, if your doctor suggests it.
+Try to be active and get some exercise.
 Be around other people.
-Talk to those you trust and ask for support, too.
-But don’t expect your energy and positive outlook to pop back into place right away.
-That should return over time, as you get the help you need.
-Also, if your doctor prescribed medication for depression, keep in mind it may take weeks to work, and sometimes different medications need to be prescribed.
-If you’re concerned your medication is not helping, talk to your doctor.
+Talk to people you trust and ask for support, too.
+But don’t expect everything to be okay right away.
+You should return over time, as you get the help you need.
+Also, if your doctor prescribes you medicine for depression, it may take weeks to work.
+You may need to try different medicines to find what works best for you.
+If you’re concerned your medicine isn’t helping, talk to your doctor.

 - National Institute of Mental Health.
 Depression.
 Accessed November 16, 2017.